 Where enterprises actually sit on the ladder

-Enterprises using GenAI in at least one business function.
+Enterprises using AI in at least one business function, and 72% now use generative AI specifically, up from 33% in 2024.
 Adoption is nearly universal.
 Build capacity is not.

 Executives who report significant AI disruption risk inside their own organization within 24 months.
 Only 19% see revenue lift > 5%.